ThePieBaker90/On-The-Rim/Mechanics/Psycast Information/Psycasts.md

 - When [[#Channeling]] a psycast with a material component, the caster must dedicate the material to channeling, they may not use the listed material for anything else until they stop channeling.
 	- Consumable materials do not need to be dedicated to channeling.
 ### Focus Component
-- Focus components require that the psycaster has the listed items held or equipped during casting, these items are not consumed unless explicitly stated.
+- Focus components require that the psycaster has the listed items held, equipped, or used during casting, these items are not consumed unless explicitly stated.
 	- When combined with a kinetic or gesture component, the caster's hand(s) are occupied with the focus during casting.
 - When [[#Psycasts and Stealth|Stealth Casting]], these psycasts require a dexterity (stealth) check against any relevant creatures' [[Sight-Based Perception]] to avoid being [[Stealth and Hiding#Observed|Observed]].
 If an instrument is the focus, [[#Psycasts and Stealth|Stealth Casting]] is impossible.
 - When [[#Channeling]] a psycast with a focus component, the caster must dedicate the focus to channeling, they may not use the listed focus for anything else until they stop channeling.